-During the 2006-07 academic year, the Association will sponsor 88 national championships, of which 41 are for men, 44 are for women, and three are for both men and women.
-Among the men's championships, three are National Collegiate Championships, 13 are Division II championships, 12 are Division III championships and 13 are Division III championships.
-Among the women's championships, four are National Collegiate Championships, 13 are Division II championships and 14 are Division III championships.
+During the 2008-09 academic year, the Association will sponsor 88 national championships, of which 41 are for men, 44 are for women, and three are for both men and women.
+Among the men's championships, three are National Collegiate Championships, 13 are Division II championships and 13 are Division III championships.
+Among the women's championships, four are National Collegiate Championships, 13 are Division II championships, 13 are Division II championships and 14 are Division III championships.
 The combined men's and women's championships are National Collegiate Championships.